-- 1. On the Fortify header, select ADMINISTRATION. - In the left pane of the ADMINISTRATION view, select Configuration, and then select JMS.
-The JMS page opens. - 3.
-Configure the settings as described in the following table.
+- 1. On the Fortify header, select ADMINISTRATION. - 2.
+In the left pane of the ADMINISTRATION view, select Configuration, and then select JMS. - 3.
+On the JMS page, configure the settings as described in the following table.

 Field Description Publish system events to JMS Select this check box to publish system events to JMS.
 JMS server URL Type the URL for the JMS server.
 For example, tcp://123.0.1.2:12345.
 Include username in JMS body Select this check box to include the user name in the body of the JMS message.
 This check box is selected by default.
 JMS topic Type the JMS message topic.
 The default value is Fortify.Advisory.EventNotification.